akbarlintang/music-store/README.md

-This is just a simple project i've been developed using HTML + CSS only.
+This is just a simple front-end project i've been developed using HTML, CSS, and Javascript.
 Well, I used bootstrap for the styling a little bit tho.

-I might update this pages with javascript and some features in the future.
+There is no backend and database processes for this page yet, since this is still a static webpage.

 Link to the pages : https://akbarlintang.github.io/music-store/